Graduate Faculty Expectations

 Examiner for Student Oral Examinations

-Faculty bring their own unique perspectives and critical evaluation to students’ research and help us ensure the quality of our graduate programs.
+You bring your own unique perspectives and critical evaluation to students’ research.
+This help us ensure the quality of our graduate programs.
 IMS supervisors will approach you directly to serve as an examiner, often in a dual capacity as either an examiner/chair or examiner/appraiser, for their students’ oral exams.

 - MSc Final Oral Examination